 Australia operates under a tax system of Pay-As-You-Go.
-Meaning that instead of paying one lump sum of tax at the end of the tax year, the employer Withholds the appropriate amount of tax from your wages.
-The payslip provided by your employer usually provides detail of amount of salary paid and amount of tax withheld.
-At the end of financial year (30th of June), you have to submit a tax return to the Australian Taxation Office (ATO).
-Allowing the ATO to calculate whether you have paid enough taxes on the wages you earned.
+Meaning that instead of paying one lump sum of tax at the end of the tax year, the employer withholds the appropriate amount of tax from your wages.
+The payslip provided by your employer usually provides details of the amount of salary paid and the amount of tax withheld.
+At the end of the financial year (30th of June), you have to submit a tax return to the Australian Taxation Office (ATO).
+This allows the ATO to calculate whether you have paid enough taxes on the wages you earned.
 If you have paid less than you should, you get a tax bill.
 If you have paid more taxes than you should, you get a tax refund.

 Not everybody pays the same amount of tax.
 The tax payable differs depending upon whether you are a resident or a non-resident for tax purposes.
-This will be different for permanent residency under immigration law.
-Many working holiday makers and students have been deemed to be a resident for tax purposes.
 There are various criteria for working out if you are resident or not.
-You can use the residency calculator at ATO’s website or talk about your situation with a tax agent.
-Usually, you will be classified as a resident if you have stayed more than six months in Australia in one location and established a living pattern.
+You can use the residency calculator at ATO’s website or talk about your situation with a tax agent, such as Taxback.com

-There is a perception amongst working holiday makers that you can receive all the tax back if you lodge your tax return.
-Although it is true that
+There is a perception amongst working holidaymakers that you can receive all of your tax back if you lodge a tax return.

-amount of tax refund that you receive depends on upon various factors including:
+The amount of tax refund that you receive depends on upon various factors including;

-- total amount of tax withheld by your employer
+- the total amount of tax withheld by your employer

 - Duration of your stay in Australia in a financial year